 Tolerate: Rabbit, Deer, Erosion

-Best grown in organically rich, medium moisture, well-drained soils in full sun to part shade.
+Best grown in organically rich, consistently moist, fertile, well-drained soils in full sun to part shade.
 Tolerant of a wide range of soils.
-Prefers consistently moist, well-drained soils.
+Established shrubs tolerate some dry soils as well as occasional standing water.
 Trim roots with a spade and promptly remove root suckers if colonial spread is undesired.
-Best red stem color occurs on young stems.
-Although pruning is not required, many gardeners choose to remove 20-25% of the oldest stems in early spring of each year to stimulate growth of new stems which will display the best red color.
-As an alternative to annual pruning, some gardeners prune all stems close to the ground in early spring every 2-3 years to renew.
-Any loss of flowers through spring pruning is not terribly significant since the small flowers of this dogwood are rather ordinary.
+Best stem color occurs on young stems.
+Although pruning is not required, many gardeners choose to remove 20-25% of the oldest stems in early spring of each year to stimulate growth of new stems which will display the best color.
+As an alternative to annual pruning, some gardeners prune all stems close to the ground (coppice to 8") in early spring every 2-3 years to renew.
+Any loss of flowers through spring pruning is not terribly significant since the small flowers of this dogwood are small and rather ordinary.
 Plants become stressed and more vulnerable to diseases such as canker in hot summer climates south of USDA Zone 7.

 IVORY HALO is a tatarian dogwood cultivar that is noted for its compact size, variegated (white-edged) leaves and bright red twigs in winter.
 It is a rapid-growing, multi-stemmed, suckering, deciduous shrub that grows to a maximum size of 4-6' tall on erect, usually unbranched stems.
 The outstanding ornamental features of this cultivar are: (1) bright red winter stems which are particularly showy against a snowy backdrop and (2) ovate to elliptic, medium/dark green leaves (to 4.5" long) which are edged with white.
 Tiny, yellowish-white flowers appear in flat-topped clusters (to 2.5" diameter) in late spring, with sparse, intermittent, additional flowering sometimes continuing into summer.
 Flowers give way to clusters of blue-white drupes in summer.
 Fruit is quite attractive to birds and is generally considered to have as much if not more ornamental interest than the flowers.
 Fall color is variable, but foliage may turn attractive shades of purple-red.
 Tatarian dogwood is very similar to redtwig dogwood (C. sericea/stolonifera), but generally does not spread as aggressively.